ArijitGuha-Begineer/E-Product-Advisor/README.md

 # Hackfest-2021
-- Our project for Hackfest 2021 is "E-product advisor"
+- Our primary project for Hackfest 2021 is "E-product advisor" and secondary project is "Textile defect detection"
 - It advises users to buy the best possible product in the given buget.
 # Team : FivePhoenix